nanoframework/nf-interpreter/docs/ChibiOS HAL/clr-managed-heap.md

 The location of the CLR managed heap is set in in target linker file provided for nanoCLR in the target boards folder, e.g. [STM32F091xC.ld](../../targets/CMSIS-OS/ChibiOS/ST_NUCLEO_F091RC/nanoCLR/STM32F091xC.ld)

-For exaple the line (usually toward the end of the file) will contain something similar to `REGION_ALIAS("CLR_MANAGED_HEAP_RAM", ram0);`.
+For example the line (usually toward the end of the file) will contain something similar to `REGION_ALIAS("CLR_MANAGED_HEAP_RAM", ram0);`.
 The example stated here defines CLR manged heap location as being set in the _ram0_ region.
 The RAM regions are defined on that same file, at the beginning.
 For further information, please check the ChibiOS documentation for details on how to define further RAM regions.

 ### Definition of the CLR managed heap size

 The size of the CLR managed heap is set in the CMake file of the target board, e.g. [CMakeLists.txt](../../targets/CMSIS-OS/ChibiOS/ST_NUCLEO_F091RC/CMakeLists.txt).
 For example the line will contain something similar to `--defsym=__clr_managed_heap_size__=0x7000`.
-In the example stated here the size of CLR manged heap is being set to 0x7000.
+In the example stated here the size of CLR managed heap is being set to 0x7000.

 When defining the size you need to take into account several factors:
 - the total available size of the region where it's being placed